MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf

 \subsection{Sources of incompleteness and biases}

-Given the parent surveys and magnitude ranges used in this work, there are several sources of incompleteness that can potentially affect the quality of our results, especially when considering the method for classifying galaxies in stage 1 (close pairs).
-Here we discuss how we have addressed each of them.
+Given the parent surveys and magnitude ranges used in this work, there are several sources of incompleteness that can potentially affect the quality and relevance of our results, especially when considering the method for classifying galaxies in stage 1 (close pairs).
+Here we discuss how we addressed each of them.